Honghui-Du/JAX-MPM/README.md

 ## Visualization

 The results are visualized in real time using Taichi's GUI module (not required), and each frame is saved to create an animated GIF.
-Additionally, Matplotlib is used to generate an animation of the particle movement, saved as `particle_animation.gif`.

 ### Notes